davidsbatista/davidsbatista.net/index.md

 Occasionally, I write <a href="/posts/" target="_blank"><b>blog posts</b></a> primarily about Software Engineering, Natural Language Processing, and Machine Learning.

 I am available for consultancy or freelance work on projects, subject to my time availability and ongoing commitments.
-Please feel free to contact me per email or fill in this [__from__](https://o0dzsg71ld8.typeform.com/to/tA9kn9Dd){:target="_blank"} if you require assistance with the following topics:
+Please feel free to contact me via email or fill in this [__form__](https://o0dzsg71ld8.typeform.com/to/tA9kn9Dd){:target="_blank"} if you require assistance with the following topics:

 * Natural Language Processing and Text Analytics
 * Knowledge Bases and Semantic Graphs